Foreign interventions by Cuba: Nicaraguan Revolution

-During the Nicaraguan Revolution, Cuba supplied military aid and logistics to Sandinista National Liberation Front guerrillas.
+During the Nicaraguan Revolution, Cuba supplied military aid and logistics to Sandinista National Liberation Front (FSLN) guerrillas.
 Cuban military and intelligence personnel subsequently became incorporated into the ranks of Nicaragua's security services.
 Some Cuban personnel were accused of abuses, including an incident where a Cuban adviser killed two civilians in Nueva Guinea after one spilled beer on his uniform.